Students more likely to be struck by lightning en route to ASS Library than find desk once there

 In a breaking report from the MET Office it has emerged that students at the University of Bristol have a greater chance of being thrashed by a 1 billion Joule dose of sky-terror on their way to the Arts and Social Sciences Library than finding an area to work at upon arrival.

-Despite the odds of being struck by lightning in Bristol being an infinitesimal 1 in 2.4 million, scientists have revealed that students are somehow still less likely to be able to find an empty seat in UoB’s most sought-after study space.
+The odds of being struck by lightning in Bristol being 1 in 2.4 million.
+Despite this, scientists have revealed that students are somehow still less likely to be able to find an empty seat in UoB’s most sought-after study space.

-The Whip interviewed History student Phoebe at the building’s entrance, who suggested that it was probably more likely to ‘rain undiscovered Shakespeare manuscripts over the plains of outer-fucking-Mongolia’ than for an undergraduate to find an available desk.
+The Whip interviewed History student Phoebe at the building’s entrance, who suggested that it was probably more likely to “rain undiscovered Shakespeare manuscripts over the plains of outer-Mongolia,” than for an undergraduate to find an available desk.

-It is not clear what the University is doing to combat the problem of packed out libraries during exam period.
-It is rumoured, however, that the authorities will be issuing every student with a protective lightning-rod hat, in order to beat these terrifying odds and avoid national scandal.
+It is not clear what the University is doing to combat the problem of packed libraries during the exam period.
+It is rumoured, however, that the authorities will be issuing every student with a protective lightning-rod hat in order to beat the odds and avoid national scandal.

 - 1Greta delivers earth-shattering Motion techno set during Bristol visit